Skip to main content

 Apply online for a subdivision resource consent

 We only accept online applications for a subdivision resource consent.
-If you are unable to apply digitally, visit one of our service centres for assistance in making your online application.
+If you are unable to apply digitally, visit one of our libraries with council services for assistance in making your online application.

 Before you apply check the document naming standards for resource consent online applications